garethahealy/etcd-ocp-monitoring/README.md

 [![License](https://img.shields.io/hexpm/l/plug.svg?maxAge=2592000)]()

 # etcd-ocp-monitoring
+## Disclaimer
+**Supportability:**
+*If you are a RedHat customer; it is **suggested** you raise a support ticket to clarify the supportability of the below components.
+The below are the views of my own, and not representative of RedHat nor of any communities mentioned.*
+- Hawkular OpenShift Agent is only supported [upstream](http://www.hawkular.org/community/docs/getting-involved/)
+- Docker container image 'ocp-external-service-onramp' [best endeavours](https://github.com/garethahealy/ocp-external-service-onramp/issues)
+- etcd is supported as part of an OCP subscription by [RedHat support](https://access.redhat.com/support/cases), as long as, it has been installed and configured as per the OCP documentation and not tampered with.
+- Hawkular Grafana DataSource is only supported [upstream](https://github.com/hawkular/hawkular-grafana-datasource/issues)

 ## Preface
 This blog post is a continuation of [FIS2.0 OCP Monitoring via Hawkular OpenShift Agent](https://github.com/garethahealy/fis2-ocp-monitoring).
 Before continuing, it is expected that you have completed the steps in the mentioned blog post.